 Seriously.
 Google it.

-One definition of offense is a feeling of displeasure caused by the words or actions of others.
-We all get offended from time-to-time, and sometimes our offense is truly justified.
-Some words and behaviors really are offensive and should not be tolerated.
-Nonetheless, living life in a perpetual state of offense will eventually wreck us because…
+The definition of offense is a feeling of displeasure caused by the words or actions of others.
+We all get offended from time-to-time, and there are times when the feeling of offense is truly justified.
+However, making the choice to live life in a state of offense and hurt will damage us in at least four ways:

 Offense sets us up for deception-